sanger-archive/barcode_mint/barcode/static/barcode/docs/md/documentation.md

 To register a barcode, send a HTTP POST request to `/api/register/`.
 This request should contain the following json object:

 	{
-		"source": "myLims",
+		"source": "mylims",
 		("barcode": "MYLIMS12345",)
 		("uuid": "de305d54-75b4-431b-adb2-eb6b9e546014",)
 	}

-A list of valid LIMS names can be found at `/api/source/list/`.
+A list of valid LIMS names can be found at `/api/sources/`.

 The barcode and uuid fields are optional.
 If they are not given they will be generated for you.
 It is recommended that you leave them blank unless there is a reason you need a particular barcode e.g. A barcode from an external source.

 This will register the barcode for you and return the following json object:

 	{
-		"source": "myLims",
+		"source": "mylims",
 		"barcode": "MYLIMS12345",
 		"uuid": "de305d54-75b4-431b-adb2-eb6b9e546014",
-		"errors": ["error1", "error2"],
 	}

 First, you should check the status code.
 If this is 201 then your barcode has been registered and is guaranteed to be unique.
-If it is anything else (400, 422), then your barcode has not been registered and you should check `errors` to determine what went wrong.
+If it is anything else (400, 422), then your barcode has not been registered and the return json will look something like this:

+	{
+		"errors": [
+			{
+				"error": "barcode already taken",
+				"barcode": "MYLIMS12345"
+			},
+			{
+				"error": "invalid source",
+				"source": "mylims"
+			}
+		]
+	}

 Possible errors include:

-	"barcode too short"
 	"malformed barcode"
 	"barcode already taken"
 	"source missing"